brunobg/webdevbook/docs/README.md

 We use [Laravel](https://laravel.com) for the backend, but the concepts would apply to any other backend as well.
 Laravel is a pretty low level framework for these days, but we can see the entire backend stack with it.
 Again, this is not a basic Laravel introduction, so it might move a bit fast you have never developed anything using it before and an introduction tutorial might be a good read first.

-We'll setup a Graphql endpoint for the backend, though briefly talk about REST endpoints and controllers as well.
+We'll setup a [Graphql](https://graphql.org/) endpoint for the backend, though briefly talk about REST endpoints and controllers as well.
+We use [Lighthouse](https://lighthouse-php.com/) and [Modelarium](https://github.com/Corollarium/modelarium) to help us.
 Other than the details of the communication you can implement the backend/frontend of this book paired a completely different frontend/backend.

 ### About the author